artem-chumak/magic-8-ball/README.md

 - Gesture control

 ### Improvements (to do)
-- Do posts
+- Do posts,
-- PWA icon issue, fix (android, mob)
+- PWA icon issue, fix (android, mob),
-- Add shake feature for mob
+- Add shake feature for mob,
-- Rewrite for JS version in new GH repo
+- Rewrite for JS version in new GH repo,
-- Add logic to cover device flip over
+- Add logic to cover device flip over,
 - Add logic by space taping.

 ### References